wyrd-rpg/wyrd-rpg.github.io/docs/getting-wyrd.md

 ## NPC Reactions

-If it’s unclear how an NPC might react to the party, the referee may **roll 1d6** to find out.
+If it's unclear how an NPC might react to the party, the referee may **roll 1d6** to find out.

 | 1 | 2-3 | 4-5 | 6 |
 | --- | --- | --- | --- |